 The reason why breastfeeding can make you feel sad

-This hormonal release is completely out of a mother's control.
+As an expert explains, this feeling is completely out of a mother's control.

 8 phases of mum breasts: From proud and perky to flat and fatigued